Empowering Workers' Rights Attorneys

 |

-2:30–3:45 p.m. | Wage & Hour Case Law Update Moderator/Speaker: Rachhana T. Srey Speaker: Richard (Rex) Burch Since we last met in 2019, the world of wage and hour law has undergone some important changes.
-Our leading experts will discuss the important wage and hour cases of the past few years, including the Swales decision in the 6th Circuit, and how they are changing the landscape for workers and practitioners. |
+2:30–3:45 p.m. | Wage & Hour Case Law Update Since we last met in 2023, the world of wage and hour law has undergone some important changes.
+Our leading experts will discuss the significant wage and hour cases of the past few years and how these decisions are changing the landscape for workers and practitioners. |

 NELA Headquarters